5 min read

 When a team lands on an ALL PLAY square

-When landing on an ALL PLAY square, all teams guess the clue simultaneously.
-After drawing the card, show it to the Picturists on each team.
+• After drawing the card, show it to the Picturists on each team.

-In the Adult Card Deck, Picturists draw the CATEGORY clue that matches the color of the All Play Square.
+• Picturists draw the CATEGORY clue that matches the color of the All Play Square.

-In the Junior Card Deck, Picturists announce the category and draw the clue in the corresponding color BAR of the All Play Square.
+• Picturists announce the category and draw the clue in the corresponding color BAR of the All Play Square.

-The timer starts, and Picturists simultaneously sketch the same word for their teams.
+• Timer starts, and Picturists simultaneously sketch the same word for their teams.

-NOTE: During an All Play, if one picturist is an adult player and the other is a junior player, both teams will draw a clue from the Junior Card Deck, EVEN IF THE ADULT PLAYER’S TEAM LANDED ON THE ALL PLAY SQUARE.
+• If one Picturist is an adult and the other is a junior, both teams draw a clue from the Junior Card Deck, regardless of who landed on the All Play Square.

-The team that guesses the clue first wins the round and gets to roll the die and advance the indicated number of spaces.
-This team then continues their turn with a new word.
+• The team that guesses the clue first wins the round, rolls the die, and advances the indicated number of spaces.

-If no team guesses the word in the given time, the die moves to the next team on the left.
-This team doesn’t roll the die, but starts their turn by picking a new card and drawing the word corresponding to their current colored square.
+• This team doesn’t roll the die but starts their turn by picking a new card and drawing the word corresponding to their current colored square.

 Pictionary Wild Square